onflow/flow-js-testing/docs/structure.md

 description: How to structure your Cadence files
 ---

-Currently, framework expects a specific hierarchy of files inside your base directory.
+Currently, Framework expects a specific hierarchy of files inside your base directory.
 There are no rules that enforce the name of the ase directory, but there should be 3 folders inside with names:

 - `contracts`